kavedaa/sbt-javafx/doc/paths.md

-## Configuring paths to necessary JavaFX files
+## Customizing paths to necessary JavaFX files

 Two files from the JavaFX SDK are needed by the plugin:

 * `jfxrt.jar` (for compiling and running)
 * `ant-javafx.jar` (for packaging)

+By default these will be found automatically by the plugin.

-The location of the these can be configured in several different ways:
+However it is possible to customize their location in different ways:

 ### Using JDK 7u6 or higher